arm358/TrailCam/README.md

 1. Connect to the TrailCam WiFi network (open credentials)
 2. In a browser, navigate to `192.168.4.1`
+  - For a cleaner look on mobile, add the bookmark to your homescreen and access the page there.
+It will appear more "applike" without the browser address bar
 3. Click the gear icon to change the settings
 4. Click the "Start Stream" button to view your camera stream